List of digital television deployments by country: Russia

 Russia uses DVB-T2 standard for digital broadcasting.
 The transition to digital terrestrial TV broadcasting was initiated in Russia in 2009 and took almost 10 years.
 Russian digital broadcasting consists of two "multiplexes" with 10 channels each which are generally available everywhere in the country.
 There is also a third "multiplex" which was originally supposed to be regional-oriented but it is deployed only in some regions, e.g., Moscow.

 Serbia

-The transition to DVB-T2 digital television in Serbia started on September 1, 2014, and was finished on June 1, 2015.
-Analogue terrestrial television was finally switched off on June 7, 2015.
+The transition to DVB-T2 digital television in Serbia started on 1 September 2014, and was finished on 1 June 2015.
+Analogue terrestrial television was finally switched off on 7 June 2015.
 As of that day, nearly 97.8% of country's population is covered by digital signal.

 Slovenia

-Slovenia completed its switch to DVB-T (MPEG-4) on the 1st December 2010 with the termination of all analogue transmissions on a single day.
+Slovenia completed its switch to DVB-T (MPEG-4) on 1 December 2010 with the termination of all analogue transmissions on a single day.
 There are two multiplexes carried nationwide as well as several local multiplexes.